-Exchange Line, Extension, and Network calls may be parked.
+Trunk, extension, and network calls may be parked.

 There are two ways for an extension to park a call on the ICX.
 One way is to park the call at the receiving extension and to retrieve the parked call at another extension by dialling the park answer code plus the parking extension number.
 The other way is to park the call at another extension and dial the park transfer answer code at the other extension to retrieve the call.